 Did you happen to see the headlines this earlier this week: First Ladies Play With Kids.
 The Mexican President’s wife Margarita Zavala accompanied First Lady Michelle Obama to an elementary school where they hopped, skipped and played with the kids.
 The key word is Play.
 Play is children’s work; that’s how they learn.
-When we help children learn something new our most effective teaching tool is play.
-As parents, coaches, caregivers, grandparents, whatever role we have in the lives of kids, we need to learn to structure the activity around play.
-This weekend enjoy some time just playing.
-It’s how children learn and how we renew.
-No need to wait.
+When we help … Continue reading Kindergarten Readiness – Don’t Wait to Play

 Being able to wait is an important social skill for children–see earlier posts from this week.
 I enlist the help of a few stuffies to show kids some waiting strategies.
 A stuffie conversation may go something like this: Well, hi there guys.
 Today, we’re going to take you for a walk in the stroller, as … Continue reading Kindergarten Readiness – Waiting Activities